 To download the software you must register on the CADopia website.
 You will then be able to access the download which is a 13Mb EXE setup file.
 The full 457-page user manual is supplied as an Adobe Acrobat PDF file and is another 13Mb download.

 The 13Mb self-extracting/installing distribution file installs IntelliCAD 2000 over 29Mb of disk space.
 This is a basic version of IntelliCAD that does not include raster file support, shading and rendering, and only includes a limited selection of fonts.
 VBA is also not included.
-The excluded functionality is provided by third party modules who, not surprisingly, don’t allow their software components to be given away free.
+The excluded functionality is provided by third-party modules which, not surprisingly, don’t allow their software components to be given away free.

 But IntelliCAD 2000 falls a long way short of replicating AutoCAD.
 In fact, it is really a slightly enhanced version of IntelliCAD 98 with the ability to handle AutoCAD 2000 DWG files.